-Russell Wilson Moves Past Patrick Mahomes For Favorite To Win NFL MVP
+NESN

 Mahomes and the Chiefs are 4-2 and sit in first place in the AFC West but have struggled in their last two games against the Indianapolis Colts and Houston Texans.

-While there’s still a lot of football left to be played, it certainly will be fun to watch these two QB’s to the end to see who comes out on top .
+While there’s still a lot of football left to be played, it certainly will be fun to watch these two QB’s to the end to see who comes out on top.

 Thumbnail photo via Joe Nicholson/USA TODAY Sports Images